 Any reader of FO’C without bias will be stricken with her malice toward bigotry.
 Her Characters of Color are (with only one exception, I can recall) the voices of reason.
 Generally, generous spirits, these characters sometimes exhibit strength through spirituality.
 The characters singled out for scorn in these morality plays are, in fact, the self-righteous, the privileged.
 Calvinists, the prosperous, the land poor, the disabled, hermaphrodites, the lazy, and vegetarians– these will please line up to flail Flannery.
 I am hearing criticisms of O’Connor’s stories from those who truly don’t know her work.
 Some critics have not read her stories at all (check YouTube if you are incredulous).
 I was once wary there would be a book burning.
 These burnings warm the public around us; many, many books are likely tinder in one community or another.
 I feared this could happen to Flannery’s stories.
 Now I think censorship is not the worst treatment.
 The scorn resulting from misrepresentation is viler than censorship.

 Flannery was the product of her time and place.
-As a Catholic, she too was hated by the Klan, and she was wary.
+As a Catholic, she was also hated by the Klan, and she was wary.
 She wrote with hostility about religious and racial bigotry, but even under the weight of her time and place and purpose, she used that hurtful, terrible word.
 She did.
 Still, her heart was pure.
 Please don’t believe me; believe Alice Walker.

 Once finished with O’Connor, we can turn on Greta for using the phrase “fossil fuel.”
 Enmity can neither be created nor destroyed.